Aeropher/aeropher.github.io/_posts/2025-04-13-welcome-to-aeropherhq.md

 - Cloud infrastructure tips and best practices
 - 3D printing projects and guides
 - Productivity systems for technical professionals
+- Fun ideas and thoughts that I decided were worth sharing for some reason

-Stay tuned for regular content about [specific topic you're starting with].
+Stay tuned for regular content.